-When applying for a variation number for a grouped type IA variation(s) for more than one marketing authorisation (obtained via MRP or DCP), please use the aaplication form variation number grouped applications.
+When applying for a variation number for a grouped type IA variation(s) for more than one marketing authorisation (obtained via MRP or DCP), please use the application form for requesting this variation number.

-When applying for a supergrouped type IA variation with the MEB (NL) as lead Member State, please send a letter of intent via e-mail to the Regulatory Information Centre, _DienstpostbusRICdataverkeer@cbg-meb.nl, with a CC to Mrs Kora Doorduyn-van der Stoep, email@example.com.
+When applying for a supergrouped type IA variation with the MEB (NL) as lead Member State, please send a letter of intent via e-mail to Mrs Kora Doorduyn-van der Stoep using the e-mail address WerkgroepVariatie@cbg-meb.nl.
 For these supergrouped variations, you should not submit a separate request for a procedure number via the above-mentioned form on the MEB website.

 Worksharing of variations

 Please refer to Chapter 7 of the Best Practice Guide relating to variations by the CMDh for the various options of Worksharing.

 If you wish to submit a worksharing procedure with the MEB (NL) as Reference Authority (RA) for both